-For children who have difficulty timing their breath and spraying the medication, there are inhalers that automatically release the medication when the child breathes in (ie, Maxair Autohaler).
+For children who have difficulty timing their breath and spraying the medication, there are inhalers that automatically release the medication when the child breathes in (eg, Maxair Autohaler).
 The disadvantage of this device is that some children may not be able to inhale forcefully enough to trigger the drug's release, especially during an asthma attack.

 DRY POWDER ASTHMA INHALERS

-An alternative to metered dose inhalers is a dry powder inhaler (DPI).
+An alternative to metered dose inhalers (MDIs) is a dry powder inhaler (DPI).
 DPIs eliminate the need to coordinate taking a breath and squeezing the canister.
 DPIs deliver a fine powder to the lungs when the child breathes in (picture 4).
-Children who use dry powdered inhalers need to inhale more forcefully than with a traditional aerosol inhaler.
+Children who use DPIs need to inhale more forcefully than with a traditional aerosol inhaler.
 Thus, DPIs may not be suitable for some children who are less than six years or older children with nerve or muscle weakness.
 Also, the child must not blow (exhale) directly into the device before breathing in, as this can scatter the medicine before it is inhaled.

-Examples include the long acting medication Foradil, the controller medications Asmanex, Flovent, and Pulmicort flexhaler, and the combination inhaler Advair.
+Examples include the long-acting medication Foradil; the controller medications Asmanex, Flovent, and Pulmicort Flexhaler; and the combination inhaler Advair.
 DPIs may contain tiny amounts of lactose, which is a type of sugar.

 DPIs come in two main types:

-●Multiple dose devices, which contain up to 200 doses.
+●Multiple-dose devices, which contain up to 200 doses.

-●Single dose devices (Foradil Aerolizer, Spiriva Handihaler, TOBI Podhaler), which require the person to place a capsule in the device immediately before each treatment.
+●Single-dose devices (Foradil Aerolizer, Spiriva Handihaler, TOBI Podhaler), which require the person to place a capsule in the device immediately before each treatment.
 DPI capsules should NOT be swallowed.